Shipping & Logistics

 The guide maps milestones.
 The moment we approve materials, freight gets booked.
 It reveals savings opportunities, like bundling a paper fill order with a scheduled pallet of corrugated to drop the per-cubic-foot freight from $0.27 to $0.19.
 The guide also protects clients from surprises when a custom printed pillow wrap adds $0.04 per piece.
 Knowing exactly where costs appear prevents panic later.

-Honestly, the timing detail is the most underrated part of the void fill pricing guide—it’s why we stop sweating about last-minute orders and start pointing at a plan.
+Honestly, the timing detail is the most underrated part of the void fill pricing guide.
+It’s why we stop sweating about last-minute orders and start pointing at a plan.
 I’ve yelled at my silent countdown timer more than once because we missed a slot that needed 72-hour pre-booking.
 Engineers think I have a weird relationship with deadlines; I say I have a relationship with the guide.

 Key Factors That Drive Void Fill Pricing